AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-adv-functions.md

 ![Effect](/help/assets/icons/Effect.svg) **[!UICONTROL CUMULATIVE AVERAGE(number, metric)]**

 Returns the average of the last n elements of column x.
 If n > 0, sum the last n elements or x.
-If n < 0, sum all of the preceding elements.
+If n < 0, sum the preceding elements.

 | Argument | Description |
 | --- | --- |